 CJK 0040V.
 CMS Criminal Justice Firearms.
-This course is a component of the Law Enforcement Florida CMS and Correctional Officer Basic Recruit Academies.
-This course is designed to give the student basic skills and knowledge needed to safety operate a firearm, and shoot a handgun, and shotgun and/or rifle with a prescribed degree of accuracy.
+This course is a component of the Florida Law Enforcement or Correctional Officer academy.
+This course provides law enforcement, correctional, and correctional probation basic recruit students with instruction on the basic knowledge and proficiency skills needed to safely handle and shoot a handgun (semiautomatic pistol or revolver) and long gun (shotgun or rifle/carbine).
+Students are instructed on firearm safety, ammunition use, handgun, and long gun use, use of cover and concealment, and survival shooting.
 This course includes classroom instruction and firing range practice/qualification.
-This course is open only to students admitted to the Law Enforcement Florida CMS Basic Recruit Academy or Correctional Officer Basic Recruit Academy.
+This course is open only to students admitted to the Florida Law Enforcement or Correctional Officer Academy.
 80 clock hours.
 [V]

 CJK 0051V.
 CMS Criminal Justice Defensive Tactics.
-This course is a component of the Law Enforcement Florida CMS and Correctional Officer Basic Recruit Academies.
+This course is a component of the Law Enforcement Florida CMS and Correctional Officer

+Basic Recruit Academies.
 It is designed to prepare prospective officers to control subjects and defend themselves using appropriate defensive tactics in accordance with florida state statue, the united states constitution, and case law.
 This course includes classroom instruction and practical physical exercises and demonstrations.
 This course is open only to students admitted to the Law Enforcement Florida CMS Basic Recruit Academy or Correctional Officer Basic Recruit Academy.
 80 clock hours.
 [V]

-CJK0064V.
+CJK0063V.
 Fundamentals of Patrol.
-This course is a component of the Law Enforcement Florida CMS and Correctional Officer Basic Recruit Academies.
-It is designed to enable students to understand community oriented policing and how it is implemented as a problem solving model, identify the secure problem solving model its application in real life situations; understand officer safety issues, identify and avoid fatal errors, identify and manage stress, maintain mental and physical fitness; respond to a call, approach a suspect, make an arrest, transport a prisoner and process the prisoner at a detention facility; and understand how to direct traffic, how to enforce traffic citations, identify how to respond to alarms and conduct a building search, and search, inventory and impound vehicles.
-This course is open only to students admitted to Law Enforcement Florida CMS Basic Recruit Academy.
-35 clock hours.[V]
+This course is a component of the Florida Law Enforcement Academy.
+It is designed to enable students to understand community-oriented policing and how it is implemented as a problem-solving model, identify the secure problem-solving model its application in real-life situations; understand officer safety issues, identify and avoid fatal errors, identify and manage stress, maintain mental and physical fitness; respond to a call, approach a suspect, make an arrest, transport a prisoner and process the prisoner at a detention facility.
+This course is open only to students admitted to the Florida Law Enforcement Academy.
+40 clock hours.
+[V]

 CJK 0065V.
 Calls for Service.
 This course is a component of the Law Enforcement Florida CMS Basic Recruit Academy.
 It is designed to enable students to respond to calls for service, disturbances, people in distress and court orders.
 This course is open only to students admitted to the Law Enforcement Florida CMS Basic Recruit Academy.
-36 clock hours.[V]
+36 clock hours.
+[V]